4 Great Reasons to Use Fall Music Math Rhythm Worksheets

 (Though, if your students aren’t quite ready for this level of rhythm review, check out Preschool Rhythm Activity Cards for Engaging Piano Lessons.)

-This economical set of ten colour and ten black & white, printer-friendly worksheets is not only visually attractive, but also educationally sound.
+This economical set of ten color and ten black & white, printer-friendly worksheets is not only visually attractive, but also educationally sound.

 Simple addition, subtraction, and multiplication are all required for the students to be able to successfully complete the pages.